thaiq8nguyen/Sprint-Challenge--User-Interface/Self-Study Questions.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-*Semantic HTML provides understandable meaning to HTML tags and their content between the tags.
-It helps describe the content of a web page to SEO engines*
+*Semantic HTML provides understandable meaning to HTML tags and their content in the tags.
+It helps describe the content of a web page to SEO engines.*

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-*`display:block` allows an element to take an entire row by it.  `display:inline` allows two or more elements to be next to another on a row.*
+*`display:block` allows an element to take an entire row by itself.  `display:inline` allows two or more elements to be placed next to another on a row.*

 3. What are the 4 areas of the box model?

-*content, padding, border, and margin*
+*content, padding, border, and margin.*

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-*`align-items: center` aligns flex-items inside a flex-contain to laid out along it cross-axis or up-down line*
+*`align-items: center` aligns flex-items inside a flex-contain to laid out along it cross-axis or up-down line.*

 5. Explain why git is valuable to a team of developers.

-*Git supports codebase version tracking and promote code collaboration in a team*
+*Git supports codebase version tracking and promotes code collaborations in a team.*